fivdi/pigpio/README.md

 #### Step 1

+This step can be skipped on Raspbian Jessie 2016-05-10 or newer as it includes the pigpio C library.

 The pigpio package is based on the
 [pigpio C library](https://github.com/joan2937/pigpio) so the C library needs to be installed first.
 Version V41 or higher of the pigpio C library is